smatechnologies/azure-vm-java/docs/azure-vm.md

 Select the Task from the drop-down list and enter the required values.
 Only values associated with the task will be enabled.
 Once a task has been saved, the task type cannot be changed.

 When creating a virtual machine, select the attribute values from the various drop-down lists.
-Selecting the type from the **Virtual Machine Type** drop-down list (either Windows or Linux, will popoluate the Image Name drop-down lists with images associated with the Virtual Machine Type).
+Selecting the type from the **Virtual Machine Type** drop-down list (either Windows or Linux, will populate the Image Name drop-down lists with images associated with the Virtual Machine Type).
 Select the region from the **Region** drop-down list.
 Select the image that will be used to create the virtual machine from the **Image Name** drop-down list.
 If the image is a custom image, check the **Custom Image** checkbox.
 When selecting a custom image, a Disk Size is not required and the image size should match the size used when creating the custom image.